Do you live or work in Spain and are concerned about your obligations to file an income tax return?

 Whether you will be filing your income tax return (IRPF - Impuesto de Renta Sobre las Personas Fisicas) yourself or whether you will be leaving it to an accountant, it's a good idea to become familiar with the process and at least get a rudimentary understanding of how things work.

 How Do I Know If I Have to File a Tax Return in Spain?

-According to the tax authorities (Agencia Tributaria) if you are a permanent resident or if you spend more than 183 days of the year in Spain you will usually need to file a tax return although there are a few exceptions (See list below).
+The tax residency rules for Spain are quite clear.
+According to the tax authorities (Agencia Tributaria) if you are a permanent resident or if you spend more than 183 days of the year in Spain you will usually need to file a tax return although there are a few exceptions (see list below).
 If you work in Gibraltar and live in Spain or if your earnings are from income earned abroad, you will still need to do a tax return in Spain as it is based on your worldwide income.

 In most cases, you will need to file a tax return if: